-Western Sierra Charter School Board of Directors Meeting Thursday, September 10, 2020
+Western Sierra Charter School Board of Directors Meeting Thursday, September 24, 2020

-Closed Session Regular Board Meeting - 2:30 PM Open Session Regular Board Meeting - following (2:45 PM)
+Open Session Regular Board Meeting - 2:30 PM

 This meeting will be by teleconference pursuant to Executive Orders N-25-20 and N-29-20.

 The Western Sierra Charter Schools (WSCS) Board of Directors (Board) and employees of WSCS shall meet via the Zoom meeting platform.
 Members of the public who wish to access this Board meeting may do so at: